Ctoic/FoodCorner/README.md

 ## step05: Configure your settings
 After selecting your website, you will be prompted to configure the settings for deploying the website.
 Since your website is simply a static one, there's not much to do here.
 Just click Deploy site to continue.
+## Step 6: Publish your website
+Your website is now ready to publish!
+Netlify will do the rest of the work for you, and it will only take a minute or so to complete the process.

+Now you are done!
+Your new website is published, and you can view it by clicking the green link.

+Right now, your URL looks random, but you can edit it by clicking the Site settings button and then the Change site name button.